quantifiedketonian/quantifiedketonian.github.io/_drafts/2019-06-17-a-tale-of-two-sweeteners.md

 ![Comparative Chart of the GKI Effects of the Two Sweeteners]({{site.url}}/assets/images/ctt-hs-gki.png)

-Based on these results (and there’s not a statistical basis to this yet), I have no intention of eating either of these regularly.
+Based on these results, I have no intention of eating either of these regularly.
 They cause too much variation for me to feel comfortable with the effects that they have on me.

 [^1]: [Wikipedia](https://en.wikipedia.org/wiki/Honey#Nutrition) and [this other honey website](http://www.chm.bris.ac.uk/webprojects2001/loveridge/index-page3.html) both discuss the chemical breakdown of honey and have comparative numbers for the proportion of glucose and fructose in honey.

 [^2]: Both [Wikipedia](https://en.wikipedia.org/wiki/Maple_syrup#Nutrition_and_food_characteristics) and [this research article](http://www.uvm.edu/\~pmrc/Chemical%20composition%20of%20pure%20maple%20syrup%20-%20van%20den%20Berg%20et%20al%202015.pdf) discuss the levels of each kind of sugar that would be expected in pure maple syrup.
-Unlike the honey sources, the study here shows that it is quite variable based on grade and manufacturer.
+Unlike the honey sources, the study shows that it is quite variable based on grade and manufacturer.

 [^3]: [This article](https://www.lchf-rd.com/2018/11/26/when-normal-fasting-blood-glucose-results-arent-necessarily-fine/) shows that the extra test at 30 minutes provides some better differentiation around between the normal (healthy) glucose response pattern and several abnormal patterns that may appear to be normal if you only use the standard four tests.